-In addition, the Diocesan Board of Finance provides the essential services that support parish ministry, alongside Diocesan Board of Education colleagues who support school leaders and education resources across our 78 church schools.
+In addition, the Hereford Diocesan Board of Finance provides the essential services that support parish ministry, alongside Diocesan Board of Education colleagues who support school leaders and education resources across our 78 church schools.
 Other resources provided by the DBF include:

-- Child and vulnerable adult safeguarding expertise - Local ministry and Intergenerational Mission teams - Guidance from Church Buildings, Community Partnership & Development, and Church & Society Link officers - Pastoral reorganisation advice - · Management of clergy houses and glebe land - Finance, Generous Giving and Stewardship support.
+- Child and vulnerable adult safeguarding expertise - Local ministry, intergenerational mission, and Youth Hub teams - Guidance on church buildings and maintenance, grants, and from Mission Enablers - Pastoral reorganisation advice - Management of clergy houses and glebe land - Finance, generous giving and stewardship support.